azrealwang/sph/README.md

 This is source code of following paper.
 If using it in your research, please cite our paper.

-*Hanrui Wang, Xingbo Dong, Zhe Jin, Jean-Luc Dugelay, Massimo Tistarelli, "Cross-spectrum Face Recognition Using Subspace Projection Hashing," 2020.*
+*Wang, H., Dong, X., Jin, Z., Dugelay, J. L., & Tistarelli, M. (2021, January).
+Cross-spectrum Face Recognition Using Subspace Projection Hashing.
+In 2020 25th International Conference on Pattern Recognition (ICPR) (pp. 615-622).
+IEEE.*

 Partial codes refers to Kai Li's paper, please also cite this paper if using the code.